 Decreases-If a PHA changes its payment standard schedule, resulting in a lower payment standard amount during the term of a HAP contract, the PHA is not required to reduce the payment standard used to calculate subsidy for families under HAP contract as long as the HAP contract remains in effect [Federal Register Notice 11/16/16].
 However, if the PHA chooses to reduce the payment standard for families currently under a HAP contract, the initial reduction to the payment standard may not be applied any earlier than the effective date of the family's second regular reexamination following the effective date of the decrease in the payment standard amount.
-At that point the PHA may either reduce the payment standard to the current amount in effect on the PHA's payment standard schedule or may reduce the payment standard to another amount that is higher than the normally applicable amount on the schedule.
+At that point the PHA may either reduce the payment standard to another amount that is higher than the normally applicable amount on the schedule.
 The PHA may also establish different policies for designated areas within their jurisdiction (e.g., different zip code areas).